 “Of what kind?” asked Kara.

-“You could check with local vendors, but as far as I know nothing more than hardware and dry goods: Nails, tarpaulin, that sort of thing.
-The servant was called Rogors Craesby, a local, former farmer, hired as a caretaker by Foxglove.”
+“You could check with local vendors, but as far as I know nothing more than hardware and dry goods: nails, tarpaulin, that sort of thing.
+The servant was Rogors Craesby, former farmer, hired as a caretaker by Foxglove.”